52North/javaPS/README.md

 **Interoperable processing framework for web applications/distributed workflow systems**

 javaPS enables the deployment of geo-processes on the web in a standardized way.
-One of its main goals ist the provision of an interoperable processing framework for web applications or distributed workflow systems.
+One of its main goals is the provision of an interoperable processing framework for web applications or distributed workflow systems.
 It features a pluggable architecture for processes and data encodings.

 javaPS implements the [OGC WPS specification, version 2.0](http://docs.opengeospatial.org/is/14-065/14-065.html).